lsst-sqre/sqr-011/index.rst

   and configuration management and virtualised architectures for easy deployment anywhere.

-We generally do not favour self-hosting commercial products, as they are frequently the worst of both worlds; in some cases we are forced to do it due to pricing or performance considerations.
+We generally do not favor self-hosting commercial products, as they are frequently the worst of both worlds; in some cases we are forced to do it due to pricing or performance considerations.